AdaCore/spark2014/lrm/source/packages.rst

 |SPARK|, while a private type with discriminants is in |SPARK| only
 if its discriminants are in |SPARK|.

+.. centered:: **Legality Rules**

-If a private type or private extension lacks unknown discriminants, then the full view shall define full default initialization.
+#.
+If a private type or private extension lacks unknown discriminants,
+   then the full view shall define full default initialization.
 [In other words, if a client seeing the private view can declare an object of the type without explicitly initializing it, then the resulting object shall be fully initialized.]

+#.
+The full type declaration of a private type declaration shall not be
+   specified as Volatile either by an Volatile aspect or by pragma Volatile.

 Private Operations
 ~~~~~~~~~~~~~~~~~~